 What Is 32 Ounces of Water, Really?

 Let's start with the basics.
-A fluid ounce (fl oz) measures volume, not weight.
-One fluid ounce of water weighs almost exactly one ounce by weight — but only because water's density is close to 1 g/mL.
-Now, that distinction matters more than most people realize.
+On the flip side, one fluid ounce of water weighs almost exactly one ounce by weight — but only because water's density is close to 1 g/mL.
+Here's the thing — that distinction matters more than most people realize.
+Because of that, a fluid ounce (fl oz) measures volume, not weight.
 Try that with honey or olive oil and the math falls apart.

 So when someone says "32 oz of water," they're talking about volume.
 Specifically, 32 US fluid ounces.